VladimirDimov/CustomDataGrid/README.md

 			// The property name that identifies the object
 	        identifier: 'Id',
 	        selectable: {
+				// By default this option is set to true.
+Use it to disable the selectable option
+				enable: true;
 				// a custom class may be added to the selected rows
 	            cssClasses: 'success'
 	        }